 - Let the cake cool inside the pan for about 5 minutes, then carefully turn out onto a wire rack.
 Let cool completely before drizzling with icing.

 - To make the Chocolate Peanut Butter Fudge Icing: Add the chocolate chips, peanut butter and salt to a small saucepan and set it over very low heat.
 Cook, stirring constantly, until the chocolate and peanut butter are melted and smooth.
 Remove from the heat and drizzle over the top of the cake.

-I heard from one reader who baked this cake in an angel food cake pan with great success.
-And, although I haven't tested it yet, I'm sure that baking this in two 8-inch round cake pans will also work well.
-Be sure to prepare the cake pans properly so the cake doesn't stick to the pans and reduce the bake time to accomdate for the fact that there is less batter in the pans.
+- I heard from one reader who baked this cake in an angel food cake pan with great success.
+You can also bake this cake in two 8-inch cake pans or a 9x13-inch rectangle baking dish.
+Be sure to prepare the cake pans properly so the cake doesn't stick to the pans and pay attention to the cake as it bakes.
+Using different-sized pans will affect the bake time.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.